andreatramacere/Geneva_HighEnergy_Course/README.md

 - download visiting <https://github.com/andreatramacere/Geneva_HighEnergy_Course>

-You can access the slides directly here: https://github.com/andreatramacere/Geneva_HighEnergy_Course/blob/main/Geneva_HighEnergy_Course_slides.pdf
+You can access/download the slides directly here: https://github.com/andreatramacere/Geneva_HighEnergy_Course/blob/main/Geneva_HighEnergy_Course_slides.pdf

-## instructions for the hands-on session:
+## Instructions for the hands-on session:

+### Requirements
 We will work with version 1.2.2.
 There binaries are distributed only for linux and MacOS(X86 architecture),

  - If you have a Mac with ARM architecture (M1/2/3), please contact  me to install from source, or